Spoonhead88/pacman-clone/mvp.md

 # now

-- scatter/chase remembers remaining time
+- find multiple ghost problem

-//use a previous state variable
+  //time remaining in chase carried over to new game